Vansh736/IntelliSOC-System/README.md

 IntelliSOC is a full-stack Security Information and Event Management (SIEM) system developed as a collaborative project, focused on real-time cyber threat detection and log analysis.

-This project was led from a cybersecurity perspective by Vansh Tiwari and Josh Yadav, while Keshav Gupta contributed as a Full Stack Developer, building and integrating the application across frontend and backend systems.

 The system processes system logs, correlates events, and provides actionable insights through an intuitive and interactive dashboard.
 It is designed to detect suspicious activities such as brute-force attacks, repeated failed login attempts, and anomalous behavior patterns using rule-based and intelligent detection techniques.

 ## ⚠️ Problem